NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Near-Field Light Bundle Adjustment

 \subsection{Image Formation with Near-Field Lighting}

-We consider an image-formation model with near-field lighting for a single image following previous descriptions \cite{original_pps,PPSNet}.
-Then each three-dimensional point $X$ on the surface and its corresponding pixel location $p$ receives different light intensities and directions, characterized by light direction $L^d(p)$ and attenuation $L^a(p)$, as follows:
+We consider an image-formation model under near-field lighting for a single image following previous works \cite{original_pps,PPSNet}.
+Each pixel $p$ and the corresponding three-dimensional point $x_p$ in the camera space receives different light intensities and directions, characterized by the light source to surface direction $L^d(\cdot)$ and attenuation term $L^a(\cdot)$, as follows:

-where $d(\cdot)$ is a depth map, which can be obtained as $d(p) = \|C_t - X(p) \|$ or by directly using the rendered depth map $\hat{D}_t(\cdot)$ (Eq.~\ref{eq:dep-col-ren}). $r^e_t$ is the direction of light which is the primary axis of the camera that points towards the surface and can be obtained by converting the camera rotation matrix to an axis-angle representation $R_t = (r^e_t, r^{\theta}_t)$, and $\beta$ is an angular attenuation coefficient.
+where $x_L$ is the location of the light source, $f$ is the forward (optical axis) vector. $\beta$ is an angular attenuation coefficient, and will be discussed in sec. \ref{ssec:nfl_ba_loss}.

-As the diffuse reflectance model has been useful for depth estimation in endoscopic scenes~\cite{PPSNet}, we also assume direct illumination with a diffuse reflectance model.
-We can approximate the rendered image at each pixel $\hat{I}(p)$ as:
+Assuming a diffuse reflectance model, which has proven effective for depth estimation in endoscopic scenes~\cite{PPSNet}, we can approximate the rendered image at each pixel $\hat{C}(\cdot)$ as: